-TCED 4769: Post-Degree Internship II
+TCED 4769 - Post-Degree Internship II

 Post-baccalaureate internship with joint supervision by the school district where the intern is employed and the UHCL Center for Professional Development of Teachers.
+Field experiences required in a public school setting.

 Prerequisite: Approval of associate dean.